-If you carefully observe, the wild cats tend to claw trees even.
-But the domesticated cats are mostly restricted to the inside home.
+If you carefully observe, the wild cats tend to claw trees.
+However the domesticated cats are mostly restricted to the inside home.
 Therefore, when left alone, they intuitively try to scratch the couch or side of the furniture and sometimes your favorite easy chair.
 With the regular trimming of nails or appropriate training, you can avoid scratching and similar problematic behavior.
 Instead, declawing is unnecessary and also a brutal thing to perform.
-Many countries have legally banned declawing, except for necessary cases or under the supervision of the vets.
+Many countries have legally banned declawing, except for necessary cases or under the supervision of vets.
 Here is a guide to making you understand why declawing should be avoided.

 What is declawing?

 Declawing a cat is surgery.
 It is an operation carried on to remove an animal’s claw.
-Most of the feline owners do this as cats develop germinal tissue within the third phalanx; hence, the amputation is necessary as there is a need to remove the full claw.
+Most feline owners do this as cats develop germinal tissue within the third phalanx; hence, amputation is necessary as there is a need to remove the full claw.
 There are three types of declawing found listed below.

 What are the healthy alternatives to declawing?